|

 Two custom disks are also available.

-formats file, change character file length, change rooms file length, or print
+character file length, change rooms file length, or print stock

 Disk 2 is "L.U.R.C.
 Maintenance" although I have no idea what that means.
 It lets you change the attributes of the professions, languages, spells, artifact types, etc.